Table of Contents

 You begin to live in a world where you expect instant gratification.
 Games are so immersive that it’s easy to play for hours and hours without even noticing that a minute has gone by.
 They allow you to escape and see measurable progress.
 They are social and create an environment where you feel safe and in control.

 Game developers also deploy manipulative game design features such as in-app purchases, microtransactions, and loot boxes that some governments have declared illegal – because they are a form of gambling.
-Video game addiction exists because game companies are billion-dollar industries and the more people they have hooked on games, the more money they make.
+Gaming addiction exists because game companies are billion-dollar industries and the more people they have hooked on games, the more money they make.

 What Are the Signs of Video Game Addiction?